Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Scenarios

-Let’s start with a return per year of 3% for the stocks.
+We start with a return per year of 3% for the stocks.
 This is a very conservative estimate.
-For the second pillar, we will consider 30%, 35%, and 40% marginal rates.
+For the second pillar, we will consider 25%, 30%, 35%, and 40% marginal rates.
 The current interest rate on most second pillars is 1%.
 So we will take that as the reference.
-Here are the results for twenty years.

-Second pillar vs Stocks (3% per year)
+Second pillar vs Stocks (3% returns per year)

-Second pillar vs Stocks (3% per year)
+Second pillar vs Stocks (3% returns per year)

-As you can see, it takes 13 years for the stocks to catch with even the lowest marginal rate.
-And it takes about 17 years to catch with the largest marginal rate.
-In that case, a 3% return per year on the stock market is slow to catch up with a substantial interest rate as a tax deduction.
+As you can see, it takes about 15 years for the stocks to catch with even the lowest marginal rate.
+And it would take more than 20 years for the stocks to catch up with the high marginal tax rates.

 But generally, stocks are returning more than 3% per year.
-So let’s see what happens with a 5% return per year.
+So, we will see what happens with a 5% return per year.
+This is what I expect on average from the stock market.

-Second pillar vs Stocks (5% per year)
+Second pillar vs Stocks (5% returns per year)

-Second pillar vs Stocks (5% per year)
+Second pillar vs Stocks (5% returns per year)

-This time, it takes less than ten years for the stocks to go up as much as the second pillar.
-And they are ending up much higher.
 This exponential growth is the power of compounding.
 Even 5% per year can return a lot in the long term.
 5% per year is what I expect from the stock market.

 Obviously, in practice, you will not get 5% per year.
 You may get 10% one year and -20% the next year.
 But this is how the stock market works, and I am prepared for this.
 You can only expect average returns over the long term.

-Second Pillar vs Stocks (7% per year)
+Second pillar vs Stocks (7% returns per year)

-Second Pillar vs Stocks (7% per year)
+Second pillar vs Stocks (7% returns per year)

 The other consideration is whether you need bonds in your net worth.